 Do not skip this part!
 You must read aloud what you’ve written several times, so you’re already comfortable when you actually share your vows during your wedding ceremony.

-A side note on this, that practice enough times but don’t spoil it so much so you will still sound natural and emotional on the day of the wedding.
+A side note on this, it is good to practice enough times but don’t spoil it so much so you will still sound natural and emotional on the day of the wedding.
 When you rehearse too much, it will eventually sound like a presentation – and we know how boring that can get.

 Do: Creative Approach (must read!)